-Several years ago WSU created a team of administrators to meet regularly and discuss student behavior issues, especially those involving threatening behavior.
-This Team - the Student Update Information Team - is known as SUIT.
-SUIT regularly serves as a threat assessment and early intervention team and assists the University in responding early and in a coordinated way to potential behavioral concerns.
+Wayne State has a Behavorial Intervention Team that meets regularly to discuss student behavior issues, especially those involving threatening behavior.
+This Team does threat assessments and early intervention, pursuant to best practices, and assists the University in responding early and in a coordinated way to potential behavioral concerns.

 Dean of Students (Chairperson)

 Associate Dean of Students and Student Conduct Officer